biirving/michinaga/README.md

 # michinaga
 Messing with transformers, in the context of wealth accumulation.
-The manner in which the Fujiwara would have seen their potential.
+Such is the manner in which the Fujiwara would have seen their potential.

 ```
 @article{Expert Systems with Applications,